nf-core/modules/README.md

 > THIS REPOSITORY IS UNDER ACTIVE DEVELOPMENT.
 SYNTAX, ORGANISATION AND LAYOUT MAY CHANGE WITHOUT NOTICE!

+> PLEASE BE KIND TO OUR CODE REVIEWERS AND SUBMIT ONE PR PER MODULE UPDATE :)

 A repository for hosting [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) module files containing tool-specific process definitions and their associated documentation.

 ## Table of contents